All eyes were on me as I walked to my first class. I felt like a contestant on a game show who had been called up on stage to give her final answer.

 Alona sighed.
 “My apologies, Mia.
-Miranda needs to learn about using her manners in class.”
+Miranda needs to learn to use her manners in class.”

 I shrugged.
 “That’s okay.”

-I’m taken aback by the way Miranda Strolls was talking with our instructor, who happened to be none other than the amazing Alona Neal.
+I’m taken aback by the way Miranda Strolls was talking to our instructor.

 Suddenly, I was glad I attended dance class back in Ann Arbor.
 If I hadn’t, I wouldn’t have been able to keep up now.
 Part of me begins to get overwhelmed by all the dancers.
 After all, they look like they’ve just come out of a big production number.
 Miranda is one of the best in the class.
 I don’t know if I will ever be able to match up to them, but I’m going to try.

-The music started, and I decided to go with the contemporary dance routine I practiced with my friends, Keyla and Courtney.
-I’m was not sure how Alona will like it, but I just let the music take me over.
-Dancing it now I began to wonder what everyone thought.
-As I finished I was curious to see what Alona thought.
+The music started, and I decided to go with the contemporary dance routine I practiced with Keyla and Courtney.
+I’m not sure how Alona will like it, but I just let the music take me over.
+Dancing it now, I began to wonder what everyone thought.
+I was curious to see what Alona thought.
 Would she like it?

 As the class applauded, I could see Miranda out of the corner of my eye.
 She was not pleased.
 She’s pointing at me again.
 For the time being, I was not going to let her bother me.
 I’m just happy Alona Neal loved my first performance.

 Alona clapped her hands together.
-“Alright, alright, class.
+“All right, all right, class.
 Let’s resume with today’s dance lesson.”

 I know it was only the first day of class, but I’m glad it went as well as it did.

 Only a few of us were in the ballet class.
 Ms. Smith was a professional ballerina for about 15 years.
 When she retired, she decided to become an instructor of ballet and jazz.
-Her lessons also included the poise and calmness of dance.
-We worked on standing on our tiptoes and doing warm ups.
+Her lessons included the poise and calmness of dance.
+We worked on standing on our toes and doing warm-ups.

 “I was going over the basics with you, so once we began you are not lost,” she explained.

 I really enjoyed the class and the students.
-Since it was only a small group of us, we all could engage on a more one on one level.
+Since it was only a small group of us, we all could engage on a more personal level.

 “Well, welcome to NYC.
 I am Lana, and I am originally from here.”